monome/docs/ansible/earthsea.md

   These runes control the direction of playback: the right rune represents the order the pattern was recorded in; the left rune represents reverse playback.

 * *Double speed, half speed*
   These runes destructively edit the playback speed of a pattern, even while it is currently playing.
-Press double-speed a couple times to make rapid arpeggios, or even Gameboy-esque chords when taken to the limit.
+Press double-speed a couple times to make rapid arpeggios, or even *Game Boy*-esque chords when taken to the limit.
 Half speed opens up the possibility for long evolving chord sequences, especially when applied to a linearized pattern.

 ### Presets